mgaudet/CompilerJobs/README.md

 #### Annotations:

-* 📤: Remote Work Supported
+##### 📤: Remote Work Supported

+As far as things are known, these companies offer remote work opportunities.

+##### 🧑‍🎓: Internships offered

+These companies are known to have offered internships in compiler, languages and runtimes.

 # Companies (<i id="count"></i>)